 In the event that it is determined that the South Barry Avenue Bridge cannot support the proposed pipeline, and that the pipeline must be elevated above the 50-year flood elevation, it is still not clear why the pipeline bridge must be offset approximately 8 feet from the bridge (see Exhibit 8a).
 The only justification appears to be found on p.
-5, where the DSEIS indicates that concern of exposure to vandalism will be reduced by constructing the force main with a separation from the bridge.
-However, we believe that because the sidewalk is located on the opposite side of the bridge from the proposed pipeline, the need to separate the two structures due to vandalism concerns is outweighed by the detrimental visual impact of offsetting the pipeline bridge.
+5, where the DSEIS indicates that concern of exposure to vandalism will be reduced by constructing the force main with a separation from the bridge from the proposed pipeline, the need to separate the two structures due to vandalism concerns is outweighed by the detrimental visual impact of offsetting the pipeline bridge.
 There are existing utility pipes crossing Otter Creek adjacent to the South Barry Avenue Bridge, and we are not aware of any issues of vandalism.
 We suggest that, if a standalone pipeline bridge must be constructed, it be located as close as possible to the South Barry Avenue Bridge, to limit any visual impact from the additional structure.